 – Monitor your IP and location shifts: Occasionally check what your IP looks like to ensure it’s actually masking or changing as expected.

 – Be mindful of endpoints: If you notice slower speeds in certain regions, switching endpoints or turning off the feature temporarily can help.
+How to disable proxy settings in microsoft edge: a complete guide for Windows, Edge, and VPN alternatives 2026

 Data privacy trends and industry context